Owner, Digital Maddox LLC

 - Served as incident manager to assist in resolving issues with various sites.

 - Worked with staff to develop new procedures and training for technical skills enhancement.
 Set up virtualized instances of Cisco devices using the GNS3 emulator to mirror deployed instances for testing and training.

 - Developed reporting and metrics for senior staff.

 - Have an active TS clearance with full-scope polygraph SCI.

-- Left due to unit being disbanded and I would have had to take a demotion to stay.
+- Left due to unit being outsourced and disbanded.

 June 2008 – March 2010, Associate / Senior Computer Scientist

 - Mentored, managed, and appraised junior staff working on site.

 - Designed and implemented large-scale network-attached storage systems with Windows XP, Vista, Fedora, and CentOS, managing a clustered GFS-based file server running on Dell and HP rack-mounted servers.
 Each workstation was connected to the file share using Brocade fiber switches for direct access to the data.